 - Since the first would-be challenger who wrote to me was

 concerned that I would use his winning system in the casinos

-capitalize on it, I promise in writing to do no such
+myself to capitalize on it, I promise in writing to do

 - In addition to the $30,000 (or $10,000), a winning

-my statement that the system beat my challenge, for a
+the system beat my challenge, for a period of at least

-information or the specific rules of the system without the
+or the specific rules of the system without the challenger's

 - The address of the website selling the system, if it is